sid995/stacksync-assessment/README.md

 ## Deployment notes

 - The cloud image (`Dockerfile.cloud`) compiles and embeds `nsjail`, copies a minimal Python runtime into `/sandbox`, and runs via gunicorn.
+- **Security-first**: No fallback execution modes - scripts run exclusively in nsjail sandbox when `BUILD=cloud`
+- **Cloud Run ready**: Optimized for managed container environments with appropriate security restrictions
-- You can adapt `backend/deploy-cloud.sh` or your platform’s workflow (e.g., Cloud Run) to push and deploy the `:cloud` image.
+- You can adapt `backend/deploy-cloud.sh` or your platform's workflow (e.g., Cloud Run) to push and deploy the `:cloud` image.

 Health probe example: